OPC UA UDP is a simple UDP based protocol that is used to transport UADP NetworkMessages.

 The default DiscoveryMaxMessageSize for UDP is 4096 bytes.

-The Address is used as destination address for NetworkMessages sent as UDP datagram.
+The Url field in the Address is used as destination address for NetworkMessages sent as UDP datagram.
 The Address is also used to receive UDP datagrams from the multicast IP address.
 All DataSetWriters and DataSetReaders that send to and receive from the multicast IP address shall be configured on one PubSubConnection.
 The Address parameter for WriterGroup datagram TransportSettings shall be null.
 If an Address is configured on a WriterGroup, the WriterGroup PubSubState shall be Error.
+The NetworkInterface field in the Address is required if more than one network interface is available.

 The syntax of the UDP transport protocol URL used in the Address has the following form: